phusion/holy-build-box/README.md

 ## Features

-### Isolated build environment based on Docker and CentOS 6
+### Isolated build environment based on Docker and CentOS 7

-The Holy Build Box environment is built on CentOS 6.
-This allows it to produce binaries that work on pretty much any x86 and x86-64 Linux distribution released since 2011.
+The Holy Build Box environment is built on CentOS 7.
+This allows it to produce binaries that work on pretty much any x86\_64 Linux distribution released since 2015.
 The only currently-prominent Linux distribution that the produced binaries may not run on, is Alpine Linux.
 [See the FAQ entry.](#which-linux-distributions-do-binaries-compiled-with-holy-build-box-support)

 The environment is bare-bones with almost nothing installed.
 Besides the basics, only a compiler toolchain is provided.
-The toolchain is more recent than the one provided by CentOS 6.
+The toolchain is more recent than the one provided by CentOS 7.

- * GCC 8.3.1 (C and C++ support; in particular, C++11 is supported)
+ * GCC 9.3.1 (C and C++ support; in particular, C++14 is supported)
  * GNU make
- * autoconf 2.70
+ * autoconf 2.69
- * automake 1.16.3
+ * automake 1.13.4
- * libtool 2.4.6
+ * libtool 2.4.2
  * pkg-config 0.29.2
  * ccache 3.7.12
  * CMake 3.19.3
- * Python 2.7.15 (+ setuptools and pip)
+ * Python 2.7.5 (+ setuptools and pip)

 ### Included static libraries

 Holy Build Box also includes static versions of certain libraries.
-These libraries are more recent than the ones shipped with CentOS 6.
+These libraries are more recent than the ones shipped with CentOS 7.

  * zlib 1.2.11
  * OpenSSL 1.0.2u